 This free app is available for Android, iPhone, Symbian, and Windows Mobile platforms.
 Adore Softphone also offers three different categories of application:

 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.

 The Communicator—based on the SIP platform, this app is designed to allow users audio calls, video calls, IMs, and other various features.

 The Calling Card Dialer—developed for automatic dialing of access numbers includes various features.

 Each platform has its application and feature options.
 For example, iPhone and Android apps include all three categories, while Windows offers the Mobile Dialer or the Calling Card Dialer, and Symbian offers only the Mobile Dialer.
 Despite the extensive choice, this app is much more complex and thusly less accessible.
 While the Communicator is the most inclusive option, users must have a more precise knowledge of their needs and intended usage to decide which option is best for them.

 The Bottom Line

-Though there are a number of other mobile softphone app options available, not all offer quality, option, and feature.
+Though there are several other mobile softphone app options available, not all offer quality, option, and feature.
 Mobility is very important; however, apps and services should not cut quality and service to meet user demands.
 The five apps above never sacrifice quality.
 While they may vary in accessibility, operability, and feature, each blends mobility with quality.